melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 If [xiaomiui.net][global-requirements] is to be believed, the requirements for the Community App request are as follows:
 * Your Mi Account has been active for more than 30 days.
 * Xiaomi Community App version 5.3.31 or above.
 * Xiaomi has [updated their policies][updated-policies], further restricting bootloader unlocking.
-As of January 1st, 2025, they only let you unlock 1 device per year. *What a good way to start the year, right?*
+As of May 10, 2025, they only let you unlock 1 device per year. *What a good way to start the year, right?*

 And it gets even better!
 As people have found it the hard way [in the xda forums][community-app-cap], there is a cap on the amount of people who can request per day inside the Community App, and it gets filled pretty much instantly, so your only chance to make a successful request there is if you get lucky spamming the request at midnight, Beijing time (or whatever that is in your timezone).

 As such, for as long as the option is available, you'll skip this community BS and use the bypass methods:

 * [HyperSploit][hypersploit] is the newer option.
 This is a simple to use program with no external dependencies.
+(Hyper OS 1 ONLY)
 * [Xiaomi-HyperOS-BootLoader-Bypass][xiaomi-hyperos-bootLoader-bypass] is the original proof of concept, but it's written in PHP and it's cumbersome to set up.
+(Same as hypersploit)

 These will both (for now) allow you to continue with the last of the good old steps, where you wait for 7 days and can then unlock your phone successfully.
 Do NOT make a new request by pressing the button in the Settings app as that will undo you bypass (hypersploit also mentions this to you).
 The tool will make the needed request itself.
 The only thing you need to do is use Xiaomi's official unlck tool after 7 days.

-### Devices running MIUI 14 and below
+### Devices running MIUI 13 and below

 You should be able to use the "normal" unlock process by itself, wihtout the community app BS (the one descibed in the "good old MIUI days" section above).

-As the "1 device per year" policy is shown in the Xiaomi Community app when applying for unlocking HyperOS devices, this shouldn't affect devices running MIUI, however it's still unknown whether or not they are affected too.
+As the "1 device per year" policy is shown in the Xiaomi Community app when applying for unlocking Hyper OS devices, this shouldn't affect devices running MIUI, however it's still unknown whether or not they are affected too.

 ## Android One